Miguel Cabrera gets 3 hits as Tigers take down Royals - NewsBreak

 Joe Jimenez (1-0) earned the win for the Tigers.
 Gregory Soto picked up his second save.
 Jake Brentz (0-2) took the loss.

 Neither starter got a decision.
-Zach Greinke lasted 5 1/3 innings, allowing two runs on five hits, for Kansas City.
+Zack Greinke lasted 5 1/3 innings, allowing two runs on five hits for Kansas City.
 Detroit’s Casey Mize allowed two runs on six hits in five innings.

 The story early for the Royals was missed opportunities.
 They had a runner on third with one out in each of the first two innings and did not score.
 They have yet to score a first-inning run in 2022.